 NOTE: Flexmonster Data Compressor is not used to connect to SQL databases anymore since it is considered deprecated, so the approach described below is not relevant.

-The first aspect of data security is how the data from the database can be transferred to Flexmonster Pivot.
-Your back-end application communicates with the database which allows restricting access to the database from outside completely.
-Flexmonster Data Compressor is embedded into this back-end application and is capable of compressing the data.
-The compressed response may be available by some URL or saved to the file.
-In both cases, Flexmonster Pivot requests the data from the back-end application instead of a direct database connection.
-The flowchart below describes the process:
+The primary aspect of data security focuses on how data is transferred from the database to Flexmonster Pivot.
+Your back-end application directly communicates with the database which allows you to completely restrict external access to the database.
+Flexmonster Data Compressor is embedded into this back-end application and allows you to fetch the data from the database.
+The response may be available at some URL or saved to a file.
+In both cases, Flexmonster Pivot requests the data from the back-end application instead of establishing a direct connection to the database.
+The flowchart below illustrates the process:

-Due to the same-origin policy, the browser allows only the requests from the same origin. Сross-origin resource sharing (CORS) specification is used for allowing web applications to make cross-domain requests.
-CORS enabling is not imposed by Flexmonster but rather a browser requirement.
+Due to the same-origin policy, the browser only allows requests that come from the same origin. Сross-origin resource sharing (CORS) allows web applications to make cross-domain requests.
+The requirement to enable CORS is not imposed by Flexmonster, but by the browser.
 Visit enable-cors.org to find out how to setup CORS on different types of servers.